• 2016 Competition Overview •

 • 2016 Selection Committee •

-An independent selection committee has been assembled to help Bloomberg Philanthropies select the twenty finalists, and ultimately, the five winners.
+A selection committee was assembled to help Bloomberg Philanthropies select the twenty finalists, and ultimately, the five winners.

-The committee is comprised of innovation and urban policy experts from across the Latin America and the Caribbean.
+The committee was comprised of innovation and urban policy experts from across the Latin America and the Caribbean.

 El SalvadorCarolina Avalos Burgos